blynkkk/blynkkk.github.io/BlynkMainOperations.md

  **Sketch:** [JoystickTwoAxis](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/JoystickTwoAxis/JoystickTwoAxis.ino#L24)

 ##Get data from hardware
-There are two ways of pushing data from your hardware to the Widgets in the app over Virtual Pins :
+There are two ways of pushing data from your hardware to the Widgets in the app over Virtual Pins.

 ###Perform requests by Widget
 - Using Blynk built-in reading frequency while app is active by setting Reading Frequency parameter to some interval: